bsafdi/NPTFit/docs/index.rst

 installed and linked prior to use.

 NPTFit supports both Python 2 and 3, specifically 2.7 and 3.5.
 It may work with earlier 3.* versions, although this has not been tested.

 Make sure Cython is installed (*e.g.* :code:`pip install Cython`).
 NPTFit along with it's dependent Python packages can then be installed with

 .. code:: sh

-  $ Python setup.py install
+  $ python setup.py install

 which also builds the Cython modules.
 To just compile the Cython modules locally